-Classroom Law Project is launching a new cohort program for the 2019-20 School Year!
+Classroom Law Project has launched a new cohort program for the 2019-20 School Year!

-In honor of Abigail Scott Duniway, Oregon’s pioneer for universal suffrage and an intrepid journalist, activist, and organizer, we are forming a year-long cohort of Civics Educators.
-Our purpose is to build a professional learning community that learns together about the 100th anniversary of the Nineteenth Amendment, strategies for the coming election year, and other crucial constitutional and civic issues for our students.
+In honor of Abigail Scott Duniway, Oregon’s pioneer for universal suffrage and an intrepid journalist, activist, and organizer, we have formed a year-long cohort of Civics Educators from around the state.
+Our purpose is to build a professional learning community that learns together about how the Constitution has changed over time with regard to issues that affect our students every day.
+We will practice fresh strategies around issues which will include the 100th anniversary of gender suffrage, the upcoming election year, and the evolution of student rights and participation.

 - Classroom Law Project’s personal mentorship, classroom visits, resources, and support

 - Evaluations to begin measuring how best to meet the Civics education needs of Oregon Students

 If you have any questions about the Abby Cohort program, please contact Cari Zall.